Mashhadi Jews: 19th century

 Many Jews of Mashhad, including the chief of the local Jewish community, Mullah Mahdi Aqajan, served as agents of the British government.
-This fact, in addition to recent withdrawal of Iran from Herat in 1838 under diplomatic pressure from the British government, created an increasingly hostile atmosphere towards the Jews in Mashhad.
+This fact, in addition to the recent withdrawal of Iran from Herat in 1838 under diplomatic pressure from the British government, created an increasingly hostile atmosphere towards the Jews in Mashhad.

-The event which transformed this group of Iranian Jews into a community was the Allahdad (means “God’s Justice”) of 1839.
+The event which transformed this group of Iranian Jews into a community, was the Allahabad (means “God’s Justice”) of 1839.
 Rising social tensions, resentment, and suspicion by Shiite Muslims of the Jewish inhabitants of Mashhad's Eydgah ghetto culminated in an explosive event.
 A blood libel on the Muslim holiday Ashura led to a devastating pogrom.
-On March 27, 1839 an estimated thirty-six Jews were killed and approximately seven Jewish girls were abducted to become Muslim child brides.
-Within the next twenty-four hours, under the risk of death, approximately three hundred Jewish families made the pretense of converting to Islam, under the advisement of their community leaders.
+On March 27, 1839 an estimated 36 Jews were killed and approximately seven Jewish girls were abducted to become Muslim child brides.
+Within the next twenty-four hours, under the risk of death, approximately three hundred Jewish families made the pretence of converting to Islam, under the advisement of their community leaders.
 The term Allahdad was coined by the forced converts to relate their past sins with the calamity they were enduring.